ToF-/bowling-score-lisp/src/strikes-and-spares.md

                                (score (cdr rolls))))
         (t (+ (car rolls) (score (cdr rolls))))))
 ```
-A problem with this code is that it might break in case the list does not include the following rolls yet.
+A problem with this code is that it might break in case the list does not include *all* the following rolls yet.
-Let's add assertions to the test and change is name.
+Let's update this test with new assertions to take that possibility into account
 ```
 (define-test after-a-strike-on-first-frame-next-two-rolls-if-any-add-bonus-points
     (assert-equal 28 (score (list 10 5 4)))
     (assert-equal 20 (score (list 10 5)))
     (assert-equal 10 (score (list 10))))
 ```
-Now we have an execution error, because acessing `(cadr rolls)` when `rolls` has only one element yields 'NIL' and 'NIL' cannot be added to a number.
-We have to make sure the bonus rolls are values before we add them to the score.
+Now we have an execution error, because acessing `(cadr rolls)` when `rolls` has only one element yields `nil` and `nil` cannot be added to a number.
+We have to make sure we that the rolls we are adding to the score are values.
 ```
 (defun score (rolls)
   (cond ((null rolls) 0)